HamAndEggs/appbuild/README.md

 ```

 ## shebang (executable source files)
-All you need to do is add #!/usr/bin/appbuild -# to a source file and you're good to go.
+All you need to do is add ```#!/usr/bin/appbuild -#``` to a source file and you're good to go.
 You can pass params to your executable source file and capture shell input as well as output to the shell.
 It runs as if it had been compiled.
 This is because, under the covers, it has.
 Currently the code only links against stdc++ and pthread.
 I later plan to allow customisation of this.
+There is an example in ```./examples/shebang/``` with a cpp file and a python3 file that do the same.
+Run these and see the difference in preformace!

 ## Work left to do
 * Implement a resource file system.